 - Scanning Code of Practice

-Recently I received a snowblower and tools from our neighbours who are moving abroad.
+Recently I received a snowblower and tools from our neighbours moving abroad.

-No more shovelling although we don’t have a big driveway but it’s great for those massive snow storms.
+Although we don’t have a big driveway, it’s excellent for those massive snowstorms.

-There’s a good point to be nice to your neighbours because they may just appreciate what you can do for them.
+There’s an excellent point to being nice to your neighbours because they may appreciate what you can do for them.

-One thing is for sure, we will miss them dearly when the move.
+One thing is for sure; we will miss them dearly when they move.